Ian is a proud full-blooded Filipino. He's also a visual artist who loves to incorporate Pinoy myth and folklore in his work.

 — Michael L. Tan, Inquirer

 Today, agimats are usually sold by stall merchants near marketplaces or church courtyards such as Quiapo, Manila.
-But you can also get them online and have it delivered to you.
+But you can also get them online and have them delivered to you.
 You'll be surprised by just how expensive they can get.

 The most common and highly commercialized form is in the shape of crosses and pendants inscribed or engraved with unintelligible languages.

 The Habak is a kind of girdle worn by pregnant mothers to protect them and the unborn child from the Aswang (a supernatural monster that sucks out the fetus from the womb).

-An agimat called Pamako which means "to crucify" is meant to paralyze an opponent.
+An agimat called Pamako which means 'to crucify' is meant to paralyze an opponent.
 A Tagabulag functions like an invisibility cloak while another one called Kabal at Kunat is used to make one invincible to cuts by rendering the skin to become harder and more flexible.
 A Tagaliwas agimat can deflect bullets but the most sought-after are those used for exorcisms and against sorcery.

 Then there are those used as gayuma or love charms to ensnare objects of affections.
 One of which is the malambot na anting-anting literally means 'soft talismans' — to which is attributed the holder's easy ways in matters of the heart.

-One of the more popular is pangil ng kidlat (fang of a lightning) which is some form of fulgurite left after a lightning strike.
+One of the more popular is pangil ng kidlat (fang of lightning), which is some form of fulgurite left after a lightning strike.

-They say it is achieved by attaching itself like a magnet to a recently sharpened blade coated with acidic liquids (like wine or vinegar), which will then be covered up right away by a white piece of cloth and concealed.
+They say it is achieved by attaching itself like a magnet to a recently sharpened blade coated with acidic liquids like wine or vinegar, which will then be covered up right away by a white piece of cloth and concealed.

-Another way of achieving an agimat is by standing below a mature banana tree blossom at midnight, religiously waiting for the first mystical dew to drop and catch it with only by the tongue.
-This one is called mutya ng puso ng saging (the pearl from the heart of a banana tree).
+Another way of achieving an agimat is by standing below a mature banana tree blossom at midnight, religiously waiting for the first mystical dew to drop and catch it with only the tongue.

-Agimat can also be inherited, handed down by elders in their death beds just like any other heirloom.
+An agimat can also be inherited, handed down by elders in their death beds just like any other heirloom.
 Some claim that these are passed down according to the eldest next of kin and that if this tradition is ignored, it renders the agimat useless.

 Some other ways of obtaining an agimat can get very macabre to just downright insane.

 They are usually ingested because of the belief that agimats needed to be absorbed within the body to be more powerful.
 Like eating a form of enchanted mud from fairies or sustained from regular drinking shots of lambanog (coconut wine) drawn from a large clay container called bañga that's infused with an alcohol-preserved unbaptized aborted human fetus.
-Think Chinese snake wine, only worse.
-Yikes!

 Many of these superstitions are survivals of former idolatrous beliefs.
 The most ignorant classes firmly believe that certain persons are possessed of a diabolical influence called anting-anting, which preserves them from all harm.